How to Make an Easy Dairy-Free Pumpkin Spice Latte with Plant-Based Milk

 - Brew coffee and set aside.

-- In a medium saucepan, add the barista oat milk, pumpkin puree, maple syrup, vanilla, and pumpkin pie spice.
+- In a medium saucepan, add the Barista Edition Oat Milk, pumpkin puree, maple syrup, vanilla, and pumpkin pie spice.

 - Cook on medium-low, stirring constantly until all ingredients are completely blended together.
 For a frothier consistency, try using a hand frother to combine or frothing the milk separately from the pumpkin mixture.

-- Add coffee, and finish stirring until desired drinking temperature is reached.
+- Add coffee, and finish stirring until the desired drinking temperature is reached.

 - Serve as is or with dairy-free whipped topping and extra pumpkin pie spice, if desired.

 Tag us on social media if you try it @elmhurst1925 or with #ElmhurstRecipes on Instagram for a chance to be featured on our page!
 Need the milk to get started?
-You can find our Oat Barista and any of our other products on website and order today!
+You can find our Oat Barista and all of our Plant Milks on our website and order today!